Anthony-McDonald/to-do-list/README.md

 # TO-DO List #

-This was created as part of the christening that all new developers go through during their "lwhat can I make?" phase.
+This was created as part of the christening that all new developers go through during their "what can I make?" phase.

 Made the decision to use a more retro look for the UX, to suit this being the old fashioned project that it is.
 CRUD functionality showcased as follows: